-Aggron is a Steel / Rock type and the new Level 4 Raid boss in Pokemon Go, with 33458 Raid boss cp.
-Aggron raid counters are based around Fighting, Ground, and Water type moves.
+Aggron raid boss is a Tier 4 Raid boss in Pokemon Go, with 33326 Raid Boss CP.
+Best Aggron counters are strong Fighting-type Pokemon like Machamp, Breloom, Hariyama, and Blaziken.
+Aggron is weak to Fighting, Ground, and Water type moves.

 Aggron raid boss will have the following combat power in following capture encounters:

-You will need 4-7 trainers to defeat this raid boss.
-It is possible with a minimum of 3 players around level 30 and with the right team setup Pokémon.
+You will need 4-7 trainers to defeat Aggron raid boss.
+It is possible with a minimum of 3 players around level 30 and with the right Fighting-type counters.

 This guide was completely written by the members of Hub’s Discord server.
 If you want to be part of this extraordinary group of players, follow this link.
 A huge shoutout to our Discord community!
 You can see the Google docs version of the guide here.